Royal Caribbean Utopia of the Seas Review: Too Much Ship for a Short Time?

 The Utopia of the Seas is a brand-new ship, having just taken its maiden voyage a few months ago in July 2024.
 It’s also the first ship we’ve been on that looked, smelled, and felt brand new—everything still had that fresh, just-out-of-the-shipyard vibe.
 It was so lovely!

 Our overall experience on the cruise ship was positive.
 It’s hard to find much to criticize when everything is brand new, the food is delicious, the cabin is spacious, and the crew is attentive and efficient.
-There was a bit more of a party vibe, which is to be expected on a 3-day weekend cruise where “The World’s Biggest Weekend” is being advertised.
+There was a bit more of a party vibe, which is expected on a 3-day weekend cruise where “The World’s Biggest Weekend” is advertised, including a day at their Private Island in the Bahamas: CocoCay.
 That didn’t detract from what we love to do on a cruise.
 Our main complaint is that the ship is too big for the short itineraries it offers.

 We usually cruise as a couple, but we had family, including a child, along this time.
 Our main reasons for cruising are to enjoy the destinations, the food, the onboard activities, and relaxing.